Dattatretya/kraftshala-weather-app-dattatreya/README.md

 git clone "https://github.com/Dattatretya/kraftshala-weather-app-dattatreya"

-2. Open the folder by the name "kraftshala-weather-app-dattatreya" that has been cloned in vs code/preferred IDE by right-clicking and selecting VS Code.
+2. Open the folder by the name "kraftshala-weather-app-dattatreya" that has been cloned, in vs code/preferred IDE by right-clicking and selecting VS Code.
 Please check if you are in the correct folder before opening.

 3. To run the app, write the below command in the terminal of the IDE: